mritunjaysharma394/vowpal-wiki/Tutorial.md

     learning rate = 0.5

 The default learning rate is 0.5 which we found to be a good default with the current default update (`--normalized --invariant --adaptive`).
 If the data is noisy you'll need a larger data-set and/or multiple passes to predict well.
 On these larger data-sets, our learning rate will by default decay towards 0 as we run through examples.
 You can adjust the learning rate up or down with `-l rate`.
-A higher learning rate will make the model converge faster but a too high learning rate may over-fit and end up be worse on average.
+A higher learning rate will make the model converge faster but a too high learning rate may over-fit and end-up worse on average.

     initial_t = 0